AharonGumnik/test/media/machine-learning-recommendation-api-quick-start-guide/javascript.md

 The library supports IE10+ and Chrome.

 ###3.2.
 Type of Events
-TThere are 5 types of event that the library supports: Click, Recommendation Click, Add to Shop Cart, Remove from Shop Cart and Purchase.
-There is an additional events that is used to set the user context called Login.
+There are 5 types of event that the library supports: Click, Recommendation Click, Add to Shop Cart, Remove from Shop Cart and Purchase.
+There is an additional event that is used to set the user context called Login.

 ####3.2.1.
 Click Event
 This event should be used any time a user clicked on an item.
 Usually when user clicks on an item a new page is opened with the item details; in this page this event should be triggered.